City of Bath Male Choir: Last Choir Standing

-In August 2008, following the broadcast of the show, the choir sang at a Bath and North East Somerset Council civic reception for the UK School Games, and on 8 December 2008, they appeared in an TV advertisement for Cadbury's Wispa chocolate bar.
+In August 2008, following the broadcast of the show, the choir sang at a Bath and North East Somerset Council civic reception for the UK School Games.
 They subsequently performed approximately once a month throughout south-west England, including a tour of Cornwall in September 2009 that included the Stert Theatre, the Eden Project, and Truro Methodist Church.

 In December 2009 and February 2010 the choir also sang for two national charity events: on 11 December 2010 at a concert for The Prostate Cancer Society in St. John's Church, Smiths' Square, Westminster and 27 February at Wells Cathedral Wells Cathedral for the Help for Heroes charity.
 On 7 March 2010, 40 members of the choir ran for charity in the Bath Half Marathon, raising just over £14,000 for the Prostate Cancer Charity and Jones's Golden Oldies Charitable Trust.
 In December 2010, the choir sang at Bath Abbey for the National Osteoporosis Society with Camilla, the Duchess of Cornwall.

 Performances and tours

 The Bath Male Choir has performed joint concerts with choirs including the Treorchy Male Voice Choir and the Morriston Orpheus Male Voice Choir and with two choirs from Last Choir Standing: the ACM Gospel Choir at the Bath Forum on 11 July 2009, and with the Belfast Open Arts Community Choir on 24 April 2010 at the Bangor International Choral Festival in Northern Ireland.
-They have also performed alongside the Royal Marines Band and the RAF Central Band, and singers including Alfie Boe and Rhiannon Lambert, Aled Jones, Lee Mead, Susan Hampshire, and Clive Anderson.
+They have also performed alongside the Royal Marines Band and the RAF Central Band, and singers including Alfie Boe and Rhiannon Lambert, Aled Jones, Lee Mead, and Clive Anderson.
 Grenville Jones is closely associated with the Welsh male choir leader Alwyn Humphries, who is a trustee of the Goldies Cymru Charity, and also writes arrangements for the Bath Male Choir.

 Since their first overseas tour to Germany in 2007, the Bath Male Choir has toured in the Netherlands, France, Belgium, Canada, USA and Japan.
 They sang at the 16th Annual Bacchus Choir Festival in Itami, Japan, on 3 November 2014, the last of over 50 choirs taking part in the one-day event, with over 1,500 people in audience.
-In October 2022 the choir visited Nashville, Tennessee, USA.